freenas/freenas-docs/userguide/storage.rst

 This section will refer to the system generating the ZFS snapshots as *PUSH* and the system receiving a copy of the ZFS snapshots as *PULL*.

-Before you can configure a replication task, the following pre-requisites must be met:
+These prerequisites must be met before replication tasks can be
+configured:

 * a ZFS pool must exist on both *PUSH* and *PULL*.